Automattic/wp-calypso/client/layout/guided-tours/docs/API.md

 ### Props

-* `name`: (string) Unique identifier of step.
+* `name`: (string) Unique identifier of the step.
 * `target`: (string, optional) Target which this step belongs to and will be used for positioning.
 This prop is value is used to look up according `[data-tip-target]` in DOM.
 If omitted, `<body>` will be used as target.
 TODO: mention querySelector hack?, is body really default target?
 * `placement`: (string, optional) Placement.
 Possible values: 'below', 'above', 'beside', 'center', 'middle', 'right'
 * `arrow`: (string, optional) If defined, step will get arrow pointing to a direction.
 Available: 'top-left', 'top-center', 'top-right', 'right-top', 'right-middle', 'right-bottom', 'bottom-left', 'bottom-center', 'bottom-right', 'left-top', 'left-middle', 'left-bottom'
 * `style`: (object, optional) Will be used as step's inline style.
 * `when`: (function, optional) This is a redux selector that can prevent step from showing when it evaluates to false.
-Define `next` prop to tell Guided Tours name of step it should skip to.
+Define `next` prop to tell Guided Tours name of the step it should skip to.
 If you omit this prop, step will be rendered as expected.
-* `next`: (string, optional) Define this to tell Guided Tours name of step it should skip to when `when` evaluates to false.
+* `next`: (string, optional) Define this to tell Guided Tours name of the step it should skip to when `when` evaluates to false.

 ## ButtonRow